 Welcome from the Program Director

 Although we are a new program, the OB/GYN department and residency program leadership bring many years of experience at nationally recognized institutions to WMed.
-Prior to becoming program director of the OB/GYN residency program at WMed, I spent 17 years at Weill Cornell Medical School/New York Presbyterian Hospital in New York City, where I was the departmental Vice Chair for Education, Clerkship Director and Associate Program Director.
+Prior to becoming residency program director and department chair for OB/GYN at WMed, I spent 17 years at Weill Cornell Medical School/New York Presbyterian Hospital in New York City, where I was the departmental Vice Chair for Education, Clerkship Director and Associate Program Director.

 Our program accepts applications through ERAS.
 We have four categorical positions each year, and applications must include three letters of recommendation, as well as USMLE Step 1 (210) and 2 (220) scores (we do not accept COMLEX scores).
 We welcome any inquiries and encourage potential applicants to contact us if needed.